Complaints and Concerns

 Your call will be transferred to a commanding or supervisory officer who will take the complaint.
 A member of the Internal Affairs Bureau will be assigned to conduct an investigation of the complaint.
-The complaint and investigative reports are presented and reviewed by a Departmental Board of Review, which recommends a disposition.
-These recommended dispositions go to the Chief of Police who may consider disciplinary action, if appropriate.
-The Chief of Police makes the final decision as to the disposition of the complaint and will inform the complainant of his findings.
+The Chief of Police makes the final decision as to the disposition of the complaint and will inform the complainant of his finding.

 Community members may also choose to pursue their complaints through the Police Review Commission (PRC), Complaints can be made directly to PRC.
 If a complaint is made to PRC, the Internal Affairs Bureau will also conduct its own independent investigation into the matter.